xuruilong100/termstrcData/README.md

 # termstrcData

-Coupon bonds data of termstrc R-package in csv files.
+These are coupon bonds' data of `termstrc` R-package in csv files.
+It is a nice data set for term structure modeling.